-In the previous post about cryptocurrencies, we talked about what were cryptocurrencies.
-We especially talked about how cryptocurrencies really work.
-You should now know more about block chain, cryptography and miners.
+In the previous post about cryptocurrencies, we talked about what cryptocurrencies were.
+We mainly talked about how cryptocurrencies work.
+You should know more about blockchain, cryptography, and miners.

-In this post, we are going to talk about the history of cryptocurrencies.
-How it all started with the bitcoin.
-And how it all expanded into several thousands alternative cryptocurrencies.
-Most of the history will be related to bitcoin since it was the first cryptocurrency.
-And it was also the one that made the more headlines over the years ;)
+This post talks about the history of cryptocurrencies and how it all started with bitcoin.
+And how it all expanded into several thousand alternative cryptocurrencies.
+Most of the article will be related to bitcoin since it was the first cryptocurrency.
+And it was also the one that made the more headlines over the years!

-There was some early by many research laboratories over the year about a cryptographic currency.
-In 1998, the were two publications about simple cryptocurrencies, the b-money and the bit gold.
-Both of these were only concepts, they never were fully developed.
+There was some early by many research laboratories about a cryptographic currency over the years.
+In 1998, there were two publications about simple cryptocurrencies, the b-money, and the bit gold.
+Both of these were only concepts; they never were fully developed.

-However, it all really started with the introduction of the bitcoin in 2009!
-Bitcoin itself is based on a paper from 2008 from Satoshi Nakamoto.
-It’s interesting to note that nobody knows who that person is.
-Nobody every claimed its identity.
-We don’t even know if it’s a person or a group of persons.
-The paper was establishing the base system of the bitcoin in practical ways.
+However, it all started with the introduction of bitcoin in 2009!
+Bitcoin itself is based on a paper from 2008 by Satoshi Nakamoto.
+It is interesting to note that nobody knows who that person is.
+Nobody ever claimed its identity.
+We do not even know if it is a person or a group of persons.
+The paper established the base system of bitcoin in practical ways.
 One year later, the software is available publicly.
 And the first miners are starting their work and generating new cryptocurrencies.
-The first transactions are recorded.
+The first transactions were recorded.

-At the beginning, it was not possible to trade bitcoins against other currencies or goods.
+In the beginning, it was not possible to trade bitcoins against other currencies or goods.
 Therefore, it had no monetary value.
-There is a story going on that someone paid for two pizzas with ten thousand bitcoins.
-I don’t know if that’s true, but I hope the pizza shop kept them.
-That’s still worth about 100 millions dollars today ;) Around 2010, the bitcoin starts to trade at around 1 bitcoin for 0.003 dollars.
+A story goes on that someone paid for two pizzas with ten thousand bitcoins.
+I do not know if that is true.
+But I hope the pizza shop kept them.
+That is still worth about 100 million dollars today!
+Around 2010, bitcoin started to trade at around one bitcoin for 0.003 dollars.

 Bitcoin rise and alternative currencies

-In April 2011, the price of the bitcoin is the same as the price of the dollar.
-This is a 300 times increase in around one year.
-This started bringing in some investors.
-And also started bringing in a lot of competitors.
-Other cryptocurrencies are often referred as altcoins (alternative coins).
-The first important ones to emerge are Namecoin, Swiftcoin and Litecoin.
+In April 2011, the price of bitcoin was the same as the dollar price.
+This price represents a 300 times increase in around one year.
+This quick rise started bringing in some investors.
+And it also started bringing in a lot of competitors.
+Other cryptocurrencies are often referred to as altcoins (alternative coins).
+The first important ones to emerge are Namecoin, Swiftcoin, and Litecoin.

 Some of these alternative coins are bringing real improvements to the technology.
 For instance, some of them are faster.
 Or some of them are more secure.
-But a lot of them are just here to try to make some money.
-Since that point, there has been a lot of speculation into Bitcoin and altcoins.
+But many of them are just here to try to make some money.
+Since that point, there has been a lot of speculation about Bitcoin and altcoins.

-Some websites already started to accept bitcoins or other cryptocurrencies as payment method.
-And big exchanges for trading were starting to rise.
-There is also some stories about cryptocurrencies being used in the dark web.
-Many cryptocoins have been seized by the authority after several take downs.
+Some websites have already started to accept bitcoins or other cryptocurrencies as payment methods.
+And big exchanges for trading were beginning to rise.
+There are also some stories about cryptocurrencies being used on the dark web.
+The authority has seized many crypto coins after several takedowns.

 First bitcoin crash

-2013 was starting good for the bitcoin.
-There was several millions of dollars of transactions of cryptocurrencies.
+2013 was starting well for the bitcoin.
+There were several millions of dollars of transactions of cryptocurrencies.

-In November, the bitcoin price rose to 1200$ for the first time.
-This price will not be matched until 2017.
-After this, there has been many issues with the bitcoin.
+In November 2013, the bitcoin price rose to 1200$ for the first time.
+Bitcoin will not match this price until 2017.
+After this, there have been many issues with bitcoin.
 Its price moved up and down with a lot of volatility.
-For instance, there was one big issue where two different versions of the blocked existed in parallels for several hours.
-This should never happen of course.
+For instance, there was one big issue where two different versions of the blockchain existed in parallel for several hours.
+It should never happen, of course.
 There was also a problem where the biggest exchange did not have enough processing capacity.
-This made transactions be delayed and cause a large dip in price.
+This issue delayed transactions and caused a significant dip in price.

-One very big even is the Mt.
+One massive event is the Mt.
 Gox breach.
-We don’t know exactly what happened, but all the users of the exchange website lost their bitcoins.
-That is almost a million bitcoin that was lost.
+We do not know what happened, but all the users of the exchange website lost their bitcoins.
+That is almost a million bitcoin that were lost.
 The exchange filed for bankruptcy shortly after this.

 In 2013, Thailand banned bitcoins.
 In 2014, China forbid all Chinese banks to use bitcoins.
-Moreover, in China, exchanging crypto-currencies for real goods was already illegal since 2009.
-This made the price of the bitcoin fall down significantly.
+Moreover, in China, exchanging crypto-currencies for real goods has been illegal since 2009.
+This made the price of bitcoin fall significantly.
 Bitcoin price has been falling before this point.
-But from this point, its price had almost continuously been falling until 2015.
+But from this point, its price had almost continuously fallen until 2015.